Koh Kradan: Thailand’s dream beach

 The nearest port on the mainland is Pak Meng Pier.
 From here boats depart regularly to Koh Kradan.
 The trip takes about 45 minutes.

-In the high season from November to April, Koh Kradan is also on the speedboat route of all major ferry operators, which connects many islands in the Andaman Sea from Phuket via Koh Lanta down to Koh Lipe.
+In the high season from November to April, Koh Kradan is also on the speedboat route of all the major ferry operators, which connects many islands in the Andaman Sea from Phuket via Koh Lanta down to Koh Lipe.
 The speedboats are often very crowded, noisy and relatively expensive, but also a good way to hop from island to island.

 You can book tickets well in advance on 12go.asia*, e.g. for